 Funeral Savings v.
 Funeral Plan – which is the best way to save for a funeral?

 When you save for a funeral, there is a major problem: Funeral Price Inflation is consistently high: much higher than normal interest rates.
 According to the Guardian, funeral costs have gone up by 48% over 3 years.
 This is a rate of increase which is unlikely ever to be matched by a normal deposit account.
 Or any other sort of sensible savings plan!
 We have the solution – just call us on 0800 0588 288 anytime – leave a message out of office hours, and we’ll get back to you- without obligation.
 Or use the form to the right.

 Funeral savings by way of deposit accounts are guaranteed against bankruptcy if you have modest savings in a particular institution.
 They are also pretty much guaranteed to drop further behind in buying power each and every year.
-Unless you are shrewd enough to have your savings in one of the top 5 best paying accounts each year.
+Unless you are shrewd enough to have your savings in one of the top 5 best paying accounts every year.
 Even then, funeral inflation has been much higher than general inflation for many years (almost three times higher, so you actually need to beat inflation handsomely – which no deposit account will, consistently.
 Just a few deposit accounts do manage to keep up with inflation in the short term.
 But normally they drop further behind as they attract more and more investment.
 It’s a classic case of a sprat to catch a mackerel with high interest rates offered initially.

 Money is attracted in, the interest rate goes down, and few people bother to move the money again.
 Sneaky, but very cost effective – for them!
 So your funeral savings steadily drop in real value, as the cost of your funeral escalates.
 You can of course go for higher risk